-These groups meet in Otley and Skipton on a regular basis and welcome non-members as well as members.
+These groups meet in Ben Rhydding and Skipton on a regular basis and welcome non-members as well as members.

-The Lower Wharfedale group meets on the last Tuesday of the month in Otley in a private room at The Fleece on Westgate (LS21 3DT), starting at 7:30pm.
+The Lower Wharfedale group meets on the last Tuesday of the month at The Wheatley Arms in Ben Rhydding (LS29 8PW), starting at 7:30pm.

 The Upper Wharfedale group meets on the second Tuesday of the month at The Narrowboat, Skipton (38 Victoria Street, BD23 1JE) from 7.30pm until about 9pm.